alexandreio/kiaralang/report.md

 Kiara still is a simple language, it doesn't support strings or modules.
 All program must be contained in a simple file with an extension .kiara.

-For a code by valid, it **must** contain a `main` function without any argument.
+For a code be valid, it **must** contain a `main` function without any argument.
 This is our start point.

 ## 2 - Basic Concepts